Dhan Nach

 Dhan Nach (धाननाच) / Yalang (Limbu: ᤕᤠᤗᤠᤅ Yalang) or (English: Paddy dance) is a traditional Limbu folk dance, which originated in the Limbuwan region of Nepal.
 It is performed by people from Limbu (Yakthung) communities, native to Eastern Nepal as well as Darjeeling, Kalimpong and Sikkim regions of India.
 The dance is accompanied by a folk song known as Palam.

 Etymology

-Dhan Nach in Nepali translates to paddy dance (Dhan translates to paddy, nach translates to dance).
+Dhan Nach in Nepali translates to paddy dance (Dhan translates to paddy, and nach to dance).
 The dance is also commonly known as Yalang.
-It is known by multiple names in Limbu communities according to their languages.
-In Chhathare Limbu language, it is known as Chalakma.
-In Panthare Limbu language, it is known as Yalakma.
+It is known by multiple names among Limbu communities according to their languages.
+It is known as Chalakma in Chhathare Limbu language, and as Yalakma in Panthare Limbu language.
 In every language, the name of the dance translates to paddy dance.